xigadee/Microservice/README.md

 All the libraries utilise a simple declarative programming model to aid in the construction of the Microservice (see the [15-minute Microservice](Src/Xigadee.Platform/_Docs/fifteenminuteMicroservice.md) for more details).

-A quick sample of code from [this](Src/Test.Xigadee/Damples/PersistenceLocal.cs) unit-test shows how a Microservice can be quickly constructed within a few lines of code.
+A quick sample of code from [this](Src/Test/Test.Xigadee/Samples/PersistenceLocal.cs) unit test shows how a Microservice can be quickly constructed within a few lines of code.
 ```C#
     var p1 = new MicroservicePipeline("Local")
         .AddChannelIncoming("incoming")